-- [98] Arendt, Human Condition, 40. - [99]Cf Montesquieu, The Spirit of the Laws, (Cambridge: Cambridge University Press, 1989), 27. - [100]cf Matthew Raphael Johnson, "Anarchy, the Ethnos and the State."
+- [95] Harlan, Degradation of American History, 26. - [96] Pitkin, Attack of the Blob, 182. - [97] Ibid., 182. - [98] Arendt, Human Condition, 40. - [99] Cf Montesquieu, The Spirit of the Laws, (Cambridge: Cambridge University Press, 1989), 27. - [100] cf Matthew Raphael Johnson, "Anarchy, the Ethnos and the State."

-8. Palingenesis: The Postmodern Rebirth of Anglo-Saxon Christendom ver the past three centuries, Anglo-Saxon Protestants around the world in around the world have staked their survival, jointly and severally, on states and markets.
-Cocooned within the cornucopian mythology masking a debt-driven pseudoprosperity, burning unimaginable quantities of cheap fossil fuels, WASPs are over-invested in organizational frameworks so complex and interdependent as to be unmanageable and unsustainable.
+8. Palingenesis: The Postmodern Rebirth of Anglo-Saxon Christendom ver the past three centuries, Anglo-Saxon Protestants around the world have staked their survival, jointly and severally, on states and markets.
+Cocooned within the cornucopian mythology masking a debt-driven pseudo-prosperity, burning unimaginable quantities of cheap fossil fuels, WASPs are over-invested in organizational frameworks so complex and interdependent as to be unmanageable and unsustainable.
 A rising tide of disorder and chaos threatens the stability of the transnational market-state, leaving WASPs dangerously dependent upon decaying systems of biopolitical production to sustain their hothouse lifestyle.
 WASPs face compulsory liberation from the "slavery" of belonging to a nation, an identity, or a people as their historic homelands are overrun by the mobile multitude that claims citizenship in a neo-communist Empire.
 In short, WASPs are a dying race.
 Yet they carry the irreplaceable seed-stock for the postmodern rebirth of Anglo-Saxon tribes outside and apart from the interlocking systems of state and corporate power.
-[1]

 Anglo-American corporate welfare states have peaked in wealth, power, and influence.
 In their rise to ascendancy, modern states "crushed all opposition, from empires to tribal confederations."
 They "extended their reach to control the economy, personal rights, borders, resources, security, laws, infrastructure, education, and health of their citizens."
 But, Philip Bobbit writes, "that control is coming to an end."
 A new environment created by globalization and the internet has swept "aside state power in ways no army could.
 States are losing control of their borders, economies, finances, people, and communications."
 Intertwined in a complex tangle of mutual interdependencies, states face serious repercussions for solo action.
 "To further complicate matters, a new competitive force is emerging in this vacuum of state power."
-John Robb points to the whole gamut of nonstate actors, "terrorists, crime syndicates, gangs, and networked tribes...stepping into the breach to lay claim to areas once in the sole control of states."^[2]
+John Robb points to the whole gamut of nonstate actors, "terrorists, crime syndicates, gangs, and networked tribes...stepping into the breach to lay claim to areas once in the sole control of states."[2]